 The gallery displays each paper's citation details and abstract, and it links (via DOI) to the full text on the journal website.

 Note that the gallery is not an exhaustive list of journal articles which use multilevel modelling.
 It contains papers which have been submitted by their authors.
 (More)

 If you have

-We really value information collected through the Showcase as this provides examples of our indirect impact through our software and training activities which we can mention to our funders as evidence that their money has been well spent, and to strengthen our applications for further funding to continue developing software and providing training in the future.
-For this reason, if you feel you have benefitted from our software or training, we encourage you to complete the Showcase form even if you do not wish to be featured on our website.
-The form includes a box you can tick to let us know that you are providing the information for CMM's (and our funders') information only and to request not to appear in the Showcase.
+We really value information collected through the showcase as this provides examples of our indirect impact through our software and training activities which we can mention to our funders as evidence that their money has been well spent, and to strengthen our applications for further funding to continue developing software and providing training in the future.
+For this reason, if you feel you have benefitted from our software or training, we encourage you to complete the showcase form even if you do not wish to be featured on our website.
+The form includes a box you can tick to let us know that you are providing the information for Centre for Multilevel Modelling's (and our funders') information only and to request not to appear in the showcase.

 The showcase is a longer term project which we expect to add to the website at a future point, after a period of collecting entries.
 It will include

 - The name of the organisation carrying out the research